gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

 In the meantime, you should ensure that the Azure Container Registry has a contributor role for the system assigned managed identity of Azure Machine Learning workspace.

 #### Use Compute Cluster/Instance in VNet
-When putting Azure Machine Learning compute clusters/instances into a VNet, you need to create network security group (NSG) for the relavent subnet.
-This NSG contains the following rules, which are specific to compute clusters and compute instances:
+When putting a Azure Machine Learning compute cluster/instance into a VNet, you need to create network security group (NSG) for its subnet.
+This NSG contains the following rules, which are specific to the compute cluster/instance:
 * Allow inbound TCP traffic on ports 29876-29877 from the BatchNodeManagement service tag.
 * Allow inbound TCP traffic on port 44224 from the AzureMachineLearning service tag.

-Please also note that for compute cluster or instance, it is now possible to remove the public IP address (a preview feature).
-This provides better protection of your resources in the MLOps environment.
+Please also note that for the compute cluster or instance, it is now possible to remove the public IP address (a preview feature).
+This provides better protection of your resources in the MLOps solution.
 ## Summary
-Focusing on 'Network Security for MLOps', the article introduces the Azure services and technologies including Azure Virtual Network, Azure Private Link, VNet Peering and then illustrates how to access the resources protected by the VNet.
-The article also covers the topics of using Azure Pipeline, Azure Container Registry and compute cluster/instances in the MLOps solution.
+This article introduces how to use the Azure services and technologies including Azure Virtual Network, Azure Private Link, VNet Peering to protect a MLOps solution.
+And then it illustrates how to access the resources protected by the VNet.
+The article also covers the topics of how to use Azure Pipeline, Azure Container Registry and compute cluster/instances in the MLOps solution.

 ## References
 * [MLOps](https://en.wikipedia.org/wiki/MLOps)